minwal/adx-cosmos-hol/README.md

 ![](images/RefArch.jpg)

 ## Key advantages of this architecture
+ - Transactional data is readily available for analytics so you can query data in near real time as opposed to waiting for days to get the data.
  - You can query data without impacting the OLTP system.
- - You can query data in near real time as opposed to waiting for days to get the data.
- - Both transactional and analytical queries will perform much better.
+ - Drill down from analytic aggregates always point to fresh data.

 ## Brief on each of the components in this lab -
 1. **Data Generation component** - This will simulate random data for this lab.
 Its a simple .Net program to generate sample data simulating ecommerce website's shopping cart information.
 Here is an example of one record of sample data -